slz2003/RFCScope-/Errata_filtering/Result_manual/9857-4/packetizer_raw_output.md

 Clarify that exactly one SR Policy Candidate Path Descriptor TLV MUST be present per NLRI and specify receiver behavior if duplicates appear.

-**Severity:** Medium
-  *Basis:* The underspecification may result in inconsistent handling by different implementations, affecting candidate path correlation and interoperability.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1

 ---